1) It Seems I Shouldn’t Find Lewis So Helpful

 6.1 Liberation from False Dichotomies

-Lewis’s pursuit of Joy by means of rational defenses of objective truth has had liberating effect on me.
+Lewis’s pursuit of Joy by means of rational defenses of objective truth has had a liberating effect on me.
 He freed me from false dichotomies.
 He demonstrated for me and convinced me that rigorous, precise, penetrating logic is not inimical to deep, soul-stirring feeling and vivid, lively imagination.
 He was a “romantic rationalist.”
 He combined what almost everybody today assumes are mutually exclusive: rationalism and poetry, cool logic and warm feeling, disciplined prose and free imagination.
-In shattering these old stereotypes for me, he freed me to think hard and to write poetry, to argue for the resurrection and compose hymns to Christ, to smash an argument and hug a friend, to demand a definition and use a metaphor.
+In shattering these old stereotypes for me, he freed me to think hard and write poetry, to argue for the resurrection and compose hymns to Christ, to smash an argument and hug a friend, to demand a definition and use a metaphor.
 It is a wonderful thing when a great man shows a struggler how to be himself.

 6.2 Liberation from Chronological Snobbery

-Lewis’ unwavering commitment to what is True and Real and Valuable, as opposed to what is trendy or fashionable or current, has been another kind of liberation for me, namely, from “chronological snobbery.”
+Lewis’s unwavering commitment to what is True and Real and Valuable, as opposed to what is trendy or fashionable or current, has been another kind of liberation for me, namely, from “chronological snobbery.”
 He loved the wisdom of the ages, not the whimsy of the passing present.
 He called himself a Neanderthaler and a dinosaur.
 36 He didn’t read newspapers.
 He never wore a watch.
 He never learned to type.
 He did not own or drive a car.
 He cared nothing about cutting a good appearance and wore the same old clothes until they were threadbare.
 37 He was incredibly free from the addicting powers of the present moment.

 The effect of this on me has been to make me wary of what he called “chronological snobbery.”
 38 That is, he has shown me that “newness” is no virtue, and “oldness” is no fault.
 He considered the present time to be provincial with its own blind spots.
 He said once: every third book you read should be from outside your own (provincial) century.
 39 Truth and beauty and goodness are not determined by when they exist.
 Nothing is inferior for being old, and nothing is valuable for being modern.
 This has freed me from the tyranny of novelty and opened for me the wisdom of the centuries.

-6.3 The Wakening of Wonder at What Is Really There
+6.3 The Wakening of Wonder At What Is Really There

-Lewis’s keen penetrating sense of his own heart’s aching for Joy, combined with his utter amazement at the sheer, objective realness of things other than himself, has over and over awakened me from the slumbers of self-absorption to see and savor the world and through the world, the Maker of the world.
+Lewis’s keen, penetrating sense of his own heart’s aching for Joy, combined with his utter amazement at the sheer, objective realness of things other than himself, has over and over awakened me from the slumbers of self-absorption to see and savor the world and through the world, the Maker of the world.
 And this sense of wonder at what is—really is—has carried over into doctrine, and the gospel in particular.

-Lewis gave me, and continues to give me, an intense sense of the astonishing “realness? of things.
+Lewis gave me, and continues to give me, an intense sense of the astonishing “realness” of things.
 He had the ability to see and feel what most of us see and do not see.
 He had what Alan Jacobs called “omnivorous attentiveness.”
 40 I love that phrase.
 What this has done for me is hard to communicate.
 To wake up in the morning and to be aware of the firmness of the mattress, the warmth of the sun’s rays, the sound of the clock ticking, the coldness of the wooden floor, the wetness of the water in the sink, the sheer being of things (quiddity as he called it).
 And not just to be aware but to wonder.
 To be amazed that the water is wet.
 It did not have to be wet.
-If there were no such thing as water, and one day some one showed it to you, you would simply be astonished.
+If there were no such thing as water, and one day someone showed it to you, you would simply be astonished.

 He helped me become alive to life.
-To look at the sunrise and with say with an amazed smile, “God did it again!”
+To look at the sunrise and say with an amazed smile, “God did it again!”
 He helped me to see what is there in the world—things which if we didn’t have them, we would pay a million dollars to have, but having them, ignore.
 He convicts me of my callous inability to enjoy God’s daily gifts.
 He helps me to awaken my dazed soul so that the realities of life and of God and heaven and hell are seen and felt.
-I could go on about the good effect of this on preaching, and the power of communication.
+I could go on about the good effect of this on preaching and the power of communication.
 But it has been precious mainly just for living.

 6.4 The Perils of Introspection

-Lewis’s experience in the pursuit of Joy and the mistakes he made has had a huge effect on the way I think about the assurance of salvation in relationship to introspection and self-examination.
+Lewis’s experience in the pursuit of Joy and the mistakes he made have had a huge effect on the way I think about the assurance of salvation in relationship to introspection and self-examination.
 What he discovered is that the effort to know the experience of Joy by looking at Joy is self-defeating.
-He wrote, “I saw that all my waitings and watchings for Joy, all my vain hopes to find some mental content on which I could, so to speak, lay my finger and say, ‘This is it,’ had been a futile attempt contemplate the enjoyed.”
-41 It can’t be done, for the moment we step outside ourselves to contemplate our enjoying, we are no longer enjoying, but contemplating.
+He wrote, “I saw that all my waitings and watchings for Joy, all my vain hopes to find some mental content on which I could, so to speak, lay my finger and say, ‘This is it,’ had been a futile attempt to contemplate the enjoyed.”
+41 It can’t be done, because the moment we step outside ourselves to contemplate our enjoying, we are no longer enjoying, but contemplating.
 The implication of this for knowing that we are believing God by trying to look at our believing is enormous.

 This is our dilemma . . . as thinkers we are cut off from what we think about; as tasting, touching, willing, loving, hating, we do not clearly understand.
 The more lucidly we think, the more we are cut off: the more deeply we enter into reality, the less we can think.
 You cannot study Pleasure in the moment of the nuptial embrace, nor repentance while repenting, nor analyze the nature of humor while roaring with laughter.
 But when else can you really know these things?
 42

 You cannot hope and also think about hoping at the same moment; for in hope we look to hope’s object and we interrupt this by (so to speak) turning around to look at the hope itself. . . .
 Introspection is in one respect misleading.
 In introspection we try to look inside ourselves and see what is going on.
 But nearly everything that was going on a moment before is stopped by the very act of our turning to look at it.
 Unfortunately this does not mean that introspection finds nothing.
 On the contrary, it finds precisely what is left behind by the suspension of all our normal activities; and what is left behind is mainly mental images and physical sensations.
-The great error is to mistake this mere sediment or track or by product for the activities themselves.
+The great error is to mistake this mere sediment or track or byproduct for the activities themselves.
 43

 What this has meant for me is, first, that I see now that the pursuit of Joy must always be indirect—focusing not on the experience but the object to be enjoyed.
-And, second, I see that faith in Jesus, in its most authentic experience is suspended when it is being analyzed to see if its real.
+And, second, I see that faith in Jesus, in its most authentic experience is suspended when it is being analyzed to see if it is real.
 Which means this analysis always ends in discouragement.
 When we are trusting Christ most authentically, we are not thinking about trusting, but about Christ.
 When we step out of the moment to examine it, we cease what we were doing, and therefore cannot see it.
 My counsel for strugglers therefore is relentlessly: Look to Jesus.
 Look to Jesus in his word.
 And pray for eyes to see.

 6.5 The Incompleteness of Duty Without Delight